dialogic-godot/dialogic/addons/dialogic/Documentation/Content/Events/Custom Events/CreateCustomEvents.md

 When the values get changed (listen to it via signals) set the according value in the `event_data` dictionary and call `data_changed()`.

 This is pretty much all you need to know.
-*If you want to find more examples you can go to `res://addons/dialogic/Editor/Events/Parts/` and look at the EventParts that shape dialogics default blocks.*
+*If you want to find more examples you can go to `res://addons/dialogic/Editor/Events/Parts/` and look at the EventParts that shape Dialogic's default blocks.*

 ### Using the EventPart
 Once you finished everything in your EventPart(s) you need to go into the `EventBlock` scene and set the `header`/`body` variable in the inspector to the new scene(s).